 MOB-15 includes a proposed workplan for the South Coast AQMD specifically related to zero emissions fueling and charging infrastructure.
 The workplan includes broad strategies as well as specific actions that the South Coast AQMD would take to implement those strategies.
 All actions would require close partnership with many different stakeholders.
-Potential actions include identifying and carrying out key research needs, targeted advocacy for policy goals with other agencies, developing specific data products for other agencies to use in their assessments, convening stakeholders Strategies in Proposed South Coast AQMD Workplan for Zero Emissions Fueling / Charging Infrastructure
+Potential actions include identifying and carrying out key research needs, targeted advocacy for policy goals with other agencies, developing specific data products for other agencies to use in their assessments, convening stakeholders together to focus on air quality goals as a primary

-- Assess Zero Emission Infrastructure Needs for the South Coast AQMD

-- Assist in Developing Cost Projections

-- Assist in Assessing Funding Needs

-- Identify Targeted Policies and Strategies to Support Zero Emission Vehicle Adoption

-- Collaborate with Local Utilities

-- Identify Policy Needs Across Different Sectors

-- Pursue Equitable and Affordable

-Solutions
+Strategies in Proposed South Coast AQMD Workplan for Zero Emissions Fueling / Charging Infrastructure

-- Align Efforts with Other Local, State, and Federal initiatives

-component of zero emissions planning efforts, and potentially including zero emissions fueling and charging infrastructure in proposed rules (e.g., indirect source rules).
+- Assess Zero Emission Infrastructure Needs for the South Coast AQMD - Assist in Developing Cost Projections - Assist in Assessing Funding Needs - Identify Targeted Policies and Strategies to Support Zero Emission Vehicle Adoption - Collaborate with Local Utilities - Identify Policy Needs Across Different Sectors - Pursue Equitable and Affordable Solutions - Align Efforts with Other Local, State, and Federal initiatives component of zero emissions planning efforts, and potentially including zero emissions fueling and charging infrastructure in proposed rules (e.g., indirect source rules).